 Intel also follows a similar categorization of its chipsets:

-Matching the Chipset with CPU is the Key
+Matching the Chipset with the CPU is the Key

-The key is to match the CPU that you buy with the right budget category of the motherboard chipset.
+The key is to check the CPU you buy with the right budget category of the motherboard chipset.

-Similarly, if you buy a high performance AMD Ryzen 7 5800X CPU, then I would recommend that you pair this with either X570 motherboard ideally or with a B550 motherboard at the minimum.
+Similarly, if you buy a high-performance AMD Ryzen 7 5800X CPU, then I would recommend that you pair this with either an X570 motherboard, ideally, or with a B550 motherboard at the minimum.

-More powerful CPUs require a better phase power design and a higher amount of VRMs especially if you want to overclock.
-The lower end motherboard chipset series do not offer a good enough phase power design.
+More powerful CPUs require a better phase power design amore of VRMs, especially if you want to overclock.
+The lower-end motherboard chipset series does not offer a good enough phase power design.

 Also Read: